 Surrounded by clear turquoise water and amazing views, this sandbank was our second stop of the second day on the tour.
 We spent about an hour here and had a great time walking on the island.

-You won’t believe your eyes when you arrive to this beach.
+You won’t believe your eyes when you arrive on this beach.
 The sand REALLY is pink.
 And the water so blue!
 To date one of the most beautiful places I ever swam in.

 After sailing a little while more, we made another stop in the middle of the sea this time.
 Swimming with manta rays was a definite highlight of this trip.
 The creatures are so curious and so gracious!
 We snorkeled with them for about half an hour and had such an amazing time.

 One of the last islands we visited was Kenawa Island.
-By this time we were all slightly tired of snorkeling, but here it was totally worth it!
+By this time we were all slightly tired of snorkelling, but here it was totally worth it!
 There was a lot of life here and the water very clear.
+You’ll without a doubt feel a little tired at the end of your Komodo tour, but you’ll every minute of it too!

 Sailing Komodo National Park